Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • profiles: List of profiles to which this repository applies.

-An example for a script call to add the module_hotfixes option for a dnf compatible repository configuration could look like this
+An example for a script call to add the module_hotfixes option for a dnf compatible repository configuration could look as follows:

 repo_file=$1